bitcraft3r/adventurer-island-web3-game/README.md

 - Integrating the UI from the tutorial with my own game mechanics was the biggest challenge.
 - Took a lot of effort to understand the existing code base and how to add new features without creating a lot of repetitive code.
-- My lack of game design pattern knowledge made it difficult to implement scalable solutions to the problems I faced.
+- Lack of game design pattern knowledge made it difficult to implement scalable solutions to some of these problems.
-- Overall, I wasn't sure how to effectively deal with these challenges.